Updated March 23, 2022

 Personal Protective Equipment and Masks

-Schools are expected to comply with the CDC guidance regarding the universal wearing of appropriate masks.
-Masks must be worn in all indoor classroom and non-classroom settings, including school buses, regardless of vaccination status.
+Schools are expected to comply with current guidance regarding the wearing of appropriate masks.
+As of March 2, 2022, masks are optional in all classroom and non-classroom settings, including school buses.

 - Masks include non-medical grade disposable face masks, two-ply cloth masks.